-2017 Board of Directors’ and Institute Awards To be Presented at the Annual Meeting’s Honors Ceremony, Minneapolis
+2018 Board of Directors’ and Institute Awards To be Presented at the Annual Meeting’s Honors Ceremony, Pittsburgh

-AIChE will honor some of chemical engineering’s most accomplished practitioners, researchers, and educators with the presentation of the 2017 Institute and Board of Directors’ Awards.
-The awards will be given at the annual Honors Ceremony, on Sunday, Oct.
-29, at the AIChE Annual Meeting in Minneapolis, MN.
+AIChE will honor some of chemical engineering’s foremost practitioners, researchers, and educators with the presentation of the 2018 Institute and Board of Directors’ Awards.
+The awards will be given at the annual Honors Ceremony on Sunday, Oct.
+28, during the AIChE Annual Meeting in Pittsburgh, PA.

 Board of Directors’ Awards